+Keywords

-Keywords: journalistic cultures, role performance, professional roles, media systems, comparative studies
+Journalistic cultures, role performance, professional roles, media systems, comparative studies

 The impact of societal-level variables on the practice of journalism is a central concern of comparative analysis in journalism studies.
-The idea that broad characteristics of social systems and their legitimizing ideologies were reflected in the functions of journalism was the primary argument of Four Theories of the Press (Siebert, Peterson and Schramm, 1956).
+The idea that broad characteristics of social systems and their legitimizing ideologies were reflected in the functions of journalism was the primary argument of Four Theories of the Press (Siebert et al., 1956).
 Later research cast doubt on the assumption of a one-to-one correspondence between types of social systems and the multiple roles journalism performs.
-Media systems and journalism cultures are complex (Hallin and Mancini, 2012; Mellado, 2021), involving diverse actors who compete to define the norms of the field (Benson and Neveu, 2005), often combining diverse influences related to local conditions and global cultural flows (Voltmer, Selvik and Høigilt, 2021).
+Media systems and journalism cultures are complex (Hallin and Mancini, 2012; Mellado, 2021), involving diverse actors who compete to define the norms of the field (Benson and Neveu, 2005) and often combining diverse influences related to local conditions and global cultural flows (Voltmer et al., 2021).